 Tourism, apart from shipping, is the biggest money maker for Greece.
 After a devastating economic downturn, the country is slowly recovering and they need that money.
 There are so many cities and islands to visit in this diverse country, you’re bound to find someplace you’ll love, like Heraklion , Crete where we spent some time and had a fantastic time.
 We spent a total of 15 days in Greece on our holiday and are eager for more.
 Is Athens worth visiting?
 The answer is a resounding yes!
 There are so many things to do in Greece also besides Athens, so get out there.

 Where to stay in Athens Greece – We stayed in Pysrri and we really liked it.
 It is funky, bohemian and artsy.
-We stayed at this AirBnB studio flat which was very central and had a stunning view of the Acropolis.
+We stayed at a rental studio flat which was very central and had a stunning view of the Acropolis.
 My only complaint would be the bathroom which is tiny, but apart from that, it was spotlessly clean, had everything you needed.
 The WiFi was super fast and the A/C was insanely efficient.
-Feel free to use our referral code to get some $ off your first stay if you’re new to the platform.
 I don’t know if it’s the best place to stay in Athens, but we really liked it and would stay there again.

 Essential tips for Athens travel: